 It all started after i woke up…

-i healed to accept the ramifications of falling asleep- literally and metaphorically, i began to recognize and question our culture’s propensity for compulsive doing over being filled my critical mind, and noticed the values that i had internalized which were not true to my heart.
+This is when I first began to meditate and study my thoughts and emotions and what it was producing in my life.
+I began to question our culture’s propensity for compulsive doing over being, and noticed the values that I had internalized which were not true to my heart.
 The messages of Eckhart Tolle, Carl Jung and Thich Nhat Hanh came into my life; as well as the notions of mindfulness and self-realization.
-Over six challenging months in a wheelchair and out into physical therapy, i witnessed my body heal itself.
+Over six challenging months in a wheelchair and in physical therapy, I witnessed my body heal itself.

-This experience has catapulted me into the work that i do today- using my expertise in my own life to be a kind, challenging and compassionate mirror and collaborative gardener for the well-being of others in the expansion of self-awareness; to plant the seeds of trustworthy spaciousness, to bring in knowledge through education and reflection, and to ask questions for deep introspection and self-realization.
+This experience has catapulted me into the work that I do today- using my expertise in my own life to be a kind, challenging and compassionate mirror and collaborative gardener for the well-being of others in the expansion of self-awareness; to plant the seeds of trustworthy spaciousness, to bring in knowledge through education and reflection, and to ask questions for deep introspection and self-realization.